-The common fig tree (Ficus carica) is one of the easiest fig tree varieties for home gardeners to grow.
+The edible fig tree (Ficus carica, USDA plant hardiness zones 7-10) is one of the easiest fruit trees for home gardeners to grow.
 Fig trees are ideally grown in warm climates, but with a bit of extra TLC, you can grow them in almost any climate.

 Video of the Day

 The trees produce small, oblong fruits that go from green to purplish-brown as they ripen.
-Common fig trees don't have complicated pollination requirements.
-In fact, most of the fig tree varieties for sale at garden centers are common, self-pollinating fig trees.
+Edible fig trees don't have complicated pollination requirements.
+In fact, most of the fig tree varieties for sale at garden centers are self-pollinating plants.

 Fig trees need the right environment to thrive.
 In colder climates, that typically means you'll need to bring your plant indoors when it starts to get chilly.
 Otherwise, figs are probably a lot easier to grow than you might think.
 They also have an impressively long life span — up to 200 years in some cases.